Skip to main content...

 • Pi Throttling Diagnostics: For Raspberry Pi hardware, the dashboard performs deep bitmask parsing of vcgencmd get_throttled.
 This distinguishes between current issues (Under-voltage, Throttling) and historical events that occurred since the last boot - critical for diagnosing frequency instability in Stratum 1 environments.

 • One-Click Updates: Real-time progress streaming using Server-Sent Events (SSE) and atomic file replacement.
+See Update Notifications & One-Click Updater below for the full mechanism.

 • Privacy: Optional IP masking for connected NTP clients (masking octets of IPv4 and hextets of IPv6).